rhino9686/projectGarage/README.md

 #### Multiple Car Input:
-    The garage program can handle multiple cars being entered, to allow large datasets to be processed.
+    The garage program can handle multiple cars being entered, allowing large datasets to be processed.
     ‘Addfile' will allow you to submit a text file with car data to input multiple cars at once.
     It should be a plaintext document, [.txt or equivalent].
     file input format should be split into lines of parameters, with each line formatted as such:

         [Car Make] [Model] [Type] [Year] [Speed] <end of line>